centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/configuration.md

 ## Administrate users rights

-There is two kinds of administrators, Centreon admins and Map admins.
+There are two kinds of administrator: Centreon admins and Map admins.

-On fresh install, only Centreon admins exist.
+On a fresh install, only Centreon admins exist.

 Centreon admins may grant Map admins privileges through ACL groups defined in Centreon.

-Any user contained in that group then become a Map administrator.
+Any user contained in that group then becomes a Map administrator.

 ### Manage Map administrators

 To grant Map administrator privileges on an ACL group:

-Go to **Preferences > Preferences** then select *Admin* tab.
+Go to **Preferences > Preferences**, and then select the *Admin* tab.

 ![image](../assets/graph-views/admin_preference_page.png)

 ### Give access on views to other users and manage their privileges

-By default non-admin users have no access on views, and have no privileges.
+By default, non-admin users have no access to views, and have no privileges.

-Administrators may grant these accesses and privileges to specifics set of users through ACL groups.
+Administrators can grant these accesses and privileges to specific sets of users through ACL groups.

-ACL groups may be allowed to visualize, create, modify and delete one or more views independently.
+ACL groups can be allowed to view, create, modify and delete one or more views independently.

-Go into **Preferences > Preferences** and then select *Views > ACLs* tab.
+Go into **Preferences > Preferences** and then select the *Views > ACLs* tab.

 ![image](../assets/graph-views/acl_views_preference_page.png)

-Select, from the list, the ACL group you want to configure.
+From the list, select the ACL group you want to configure.
 Then, for each view, define the specific rights to attribute.

 **GeoViews**